jasegehring/kite/README.md

 The following is an abbreviated walk-through.

-First, navigate to a new directory and download the required 10x files including the Feature Barcode whitelist, the 10x 3M-cell barcode whitelist, and the raw fastqs from both lanes used in this experiment.
+First, navigate to a new directory and download the required 10x files including the Feature Barcode whitelist reference, the 10x 3M-february-2018 barcode whitelist, and the raw fastqs from both lanes used in this experiment.
 See notebook for example.
 ```
 ./pbmc_1k_protein_v3_feature_ref.csv
 ./3M-february-2018.txt